papr8ka/-lwjgl-basics-wiki/Home.md

-*lwjgl-basics* is a minimal shader-based library for use with LWJGL.
-It provides essential features such as texture loading, shader programming, and sprite rendering.
-It's also useful for prototyping "modern" OpenGL techniques (e.g. geometry shaders) in a bare-bones environment.
+*lwjgl-basics* is a minimal shader-based library for 2D sprite games.
+It provides essential utilities for textures, shaders, and sprite rendering.

-For a serious game project, a platform like [LibGDX](http://libgdx.badlogicgames.com/) may be more suitable.
+For a large game project, a platform like [LibGDX](http://libgdx.badlogicgames.com/) may be more suitable.

 The [source code](https://github.com/mattdesl/lwjgl-basics) is hosted on GitHub.